 - Funds may be requested for activities happening within 12 months of the grant open date.

-- An information session about the grant program will be offered virtually in late March or early April.
+- An information session about the grant program will be offered virtually in advance!
+(Timing TBD).
 To be notified about the information session, please subscribe for e-mail updates.

 - Funds should cover access to instruments and instruction to students, including music making technology and fees for providing instruction.